bee-queue/bee-queue/README.md

 queue.getJob(3, function (err, job) {
   console.log(`Job 3 has status ${job.status}`);
 });

+queue.getJob(3)
+  .then((job) => console.log(`Job 3 has status ${job.status}`));
 ```

 Looks up a job by its `jobId`.
 The returned job will emit events if `getEvents` and `storeJobs` is true.

 Be careful with this method; most potential uses would be better served by job events on already-existing job instances.
-Using this method indiscriminately can lead to increasing memory usage, as each queue maintains a table of all associated jobs in order to dispatch events.
+Using this method indiscriminately can lead to increasing memory usage when the `storeJobs` setting is `true`, as each queue maintains a table of all associated jobs in order to dispatch events.

 #### Queue#process([concurrency, ]handler(job, done))